How Can I Reduce Facebook API Rate Limit Errors?

 Select Grant User Access in the connection setup form so that Facebook calculates the rate limit based on the Fivetran application, not your advertising account.
 The Fivetran application has a higher rate limit than your advertising account.

 Sync your connection less often to reduce the number of calls to the API, especially if you have multiple Facebook connections with the same authentication method.
-See our Sync frequency and scheduling documentation for more information.
+For more information, see our Sync frequency and scheduling documentation.